johngodley/redirection/readme.txt

 Display geographic information about an IP address, as well as a full user agent information, to try and understand who the visitor is.

 You are able to disable or reduce IP collection to meet the legal requirements of your geographic region.

+= Add HTTP headers =

+HTTP headers can be adder to redirects or your entire site that help reduce the impact of redirects or help increase security.
+You can also add your own custom headers.

 = Track 404 errors =